google/WebFundamentals/src/content/en/android/trusted-web-activity/quick-start/index.md

 [App signing by Google Play](https://developer.android.com/studio/publish/app-signing#app-signing-google-play), Google manages your app's signing key.

-When opted in, the key used the sign the APK that is downloaded from the Play Store will be different from the key that Bubblewrap used when building the APK.
-This means that the `assetlinks.json` file will need the be updated with the new signature.
+When opted in, the key used to sign the APK that is downloaded from the Play Store will be different from the key that Bubblewrap used when building the APK.
+This means that the `assetlinks.json` file will need to be updated with the new signature.

 There are two ways you can get the correct Digital Asset Link file for a Google managed app signing
 key: